 The Audit Repository shall support:

-Both audit transport mechanisms specified in ITI TF-2a: 3.20.
+BothAt least one of the audit transport mechanisms specified in ITI TF-2a: 3.20.

-Receipt of all IHE-specified audit message formats.
+Receipt of at least one of the IHE-specified audit message formats.
 Note that the message format is extensible to include both future IHE specifications (e.g., audit requirements for new IHE transactions) and private extensions.

 Local security and privacy service protections and user access controls.

+All messages complying with the Syslog RFCs shall be accepted.
 The Audit Repository may ignore or process messages in non-IHE message formats.
 This may be for backwards compatibility or other reasons.

+The Audit Record Repository may ignore or process messages in non-IHE message formats.
+This may be for backwards compatibility or other reasons.

+The Audit Record Repository may support search capabilities as defined in ITI TF-2c 3.81 and 3.82

-Optionally the Audit Record Repository supports search capabilities as defined in ITI TF-2c: 3.81 and ITI TF-2c: 3.82.
+Audit Record Repository may support search capabilities as defined in ITI TF-2c: 3.81 and ITI TF-2c: 3.82.

 Editor: Add new Section 9.1.1.5